-The smaller the air line, the longer the run and the more accessories the compressed air has to flow through to get to the point of use, the more energy is consumed in the flowing process.
+The smaller the air line, the longer the run and the more accessories the compressed air has to flow through to get to the air tool, the more compressed air energy is consumed in the flowing process.

 Some quotations first, if I may...

-Source: Hank van Ormer, Don van Ormer and Scott van Ormer are owners of AirPower USA, Pickerington, Ohio.
+Source: Hank van Ormer, AirPower USA, Pickerington, Ohio.